 .

 Laura Nellie Webb was my paternal grandmother; she married Arthur Wesley Brush in 1922.
-Her mother was a Freeman and this chapter begins at the end of the 18th century with John Freeman.
+Her mother was a Freeman and this chapter begins at the end of the 18th century with John Freeman, the son of William and Mary Freeman of Kenilworth in Warwickshire.

-Thomas married Marie Eliza Hobbs in Q2 1858 in Coventry.
+Thomas FREEMAN married Mary Eliza HOBBS on 4 April 1858 at Wesley Chapel, Warwick Lane, Coventry.
+This location reappears in 1892 for the marriage of Thomas Webb and Sarah Hellen Freeman.
 The naming of his wife as Eliza is a bit of a mystery.
 At her baptism and in later census entries she is Marie (or Maria) Helen.
-They had three children:
+Her occupation is given as a ribbon weaver, her age as 22.
+Both give their address as Radford, Holy Trinity parish in Coventry.

 Sarah Hellen, born at home, 9 Hall Fold Bilston, Staffordshire on 1 September 1859.
-The birth certificate identifies the parents as Thomas Freeman, a pork butcher journeyman, and Marie Helen formerly Hobbs.
+The birth certificate identifies the parents as Thomas Freeman, a pork butcher journeyman (which matches the occupation at his marriage the previous year), and Marie Helen formerly Hobbs.
 Hall Fold seems to have been on the north west side of Bilston the road to Wolverhampton and close to Ettingshall.

 John Thomas, born in Hanley, Staffordshire in or before 1862.
 There is a baptism at Shelton (which is right next to Hanley) on 1 June 1862 for John Thomas Freeman son of Thomas and Mary Ellen.
 Hanley is named in the 1881 census.
 His story continues in chapter 33.B